voidlizard/hbs2/README.md

 ## Okay, if centralized services are bad, why are you here?

-I\'m here yet. hbs2-git works only a few days, but it works now.
-So since 2023-03-23 this service is not an only one.

-And since 2023-03-24 I consider the

-hbs2://2YNGdnDBnciF1Kgmx1EZTjKUp1h5pvYAjrHoApbArpeX

-**UPDATE:** now it's hbs2://BTThPdHKF8XnEq4m6wzbKHKA6geLFK4ydYhBXAqBdHSP for a long time.
-The original reference is broken during the repo format experiments.

-as the main project repository.
+Is's a mirror for the really distributed repository:

+hbs2://BTThPdHKF8XnEq4m6wzbKHKA6geLFK4ydYhBXAqBdHSP

 ## What platforms are supported yet?

 So far we were able to run the hbs2-peer on:

 -   NixOS ( x86_64-linux )
 -   Windows WSL+Ubuntu
 -   Debian/rasberri-pi (aarch64-linux)

 Probably it will work on MacOS - but we need someone to check.

 ## What is a "reflog"

 Reflog is an implementation of a permanent mutable reference.
 It has a permanent ID that corresponds to a public signing cryptographic key, and the value, that is calculated from the "state", where the state is a set of all "reference update" transactions.

 Each transaction is cryptographically signed by the sender, for current reflog implementation sender must be an owner of the private key of the public key.

 For this type of references, only transactions that are properly signed by the mentioned private key are accepted at the moment.

 Therefore, reflog is a log of signed transactions.
 Content of thouse transaction is up to an application.

 For the hbs2-git it is an reference to a merkle tree, that contains the state of repository ( branches + all objects accessible from thouse branches ).

 So, reflog is a sort of reference which state is defined by the set of signed binary transactions.
 The payload of the transactions mauy be arbitrary and application-dependent, but they must be properly signed by the owner of the private key.

 As there is only one valid writer for this type of reference, all transactions are assigned a Sequential Number that establishes their order.
 Applications may use this order to determine the sequence of transactions.

 Should be all reflogs on all hosts have the same value?

 Well.
 It would be nice, but not nesessary.
 But eventually yes, they will.
 If there is really only one writer and it is not writing all the time.

 ## What is the fixme?

 [fixme](https://github.com/voidlizard/fixme)

 # Contact